 Montgomery County Women's History Quilt & Archives Project

 On June 7, 1972, the Montgomery County Council enacted legislation establishing the Commission for Women.
 In 2002, to commemorate its 30th anniversary, the Commission created an Archive of the biographies of 30 women whose lives were of historical significance to Montgomery County.
-In July of 2012, to commemorate its 40th anniversary, the Commission added another 10 biographies, and has added three more since then.
+In July of 2012, to commemorate its 40th anniversary, the Commission added another 10 biographies, and has added five more since then.

 When the Commission for Women first conceived the notion to create a Montgomery County Women’s History Archive, the Internet was just beginning its spectacular trajectory into the daily lives of most Americans.
 The Commissioners in 2002 took advantage of the new technology to make the Archive accessible to anyone, at anytime.
 Rather than a paper file, the Commission established an “on-line archive” – still a relatively new concept at that time – of the biographies of these women so that researchers, whether students, social scientists or historians, could easily find their stories.